Recruiting Guides

 Lacrosse Athletic Scholarships: How Many Exist and What They're Actually Worth

-Most lacrosse scholarships are still partial — D1 roster limits cap teams at 48 men's / 38 women's players, but budgets haven't grown.
-Here's how the money works at every division level.
+D1 roster limits cap at 48 men's / 38 women's, but most players still get 15-30% partial awards.
+How lacrosse scholarship money works at every level.

 NAIA Scholarships: How Athletic Aid Works Outside the NCAA